The Complexity of Shake Slice Knots: The Examples; Proof of the Main Theorem

+We can see from inspecting the diagram that $\wrap(P\dual)=3$ and $g_3(P\dual\subset V\dual) = 1$.
+It follows from these values and the computation above that the bounds obtained from \autoref{thm:highcxtyconstruction} agree with the conclusions of \autoref{thm:main} for the associated knots $K\sub{n,c}$ assuming $n$ is odd. \end{proof}

-This gives smoothly $n$-shake-slice knots with arbitrarily high topological complexity for any odd $n$.
-We need the greater generality of the Levine-Tristram signatures to tackle even $n$.
-The main thrust of our analysis will be the following.
-We will construct a family of Seifert surfaces $F_n$ for $P_n$ which yield Seifert forms $A_n$.
+This gives smoothly $n$-shake-slice knots with any smooth or topological 4-genus and arbitrarily high complexity for any odd $n$.
+We need the greater generality of the Levine-Tristram signatures to tackle even $n$, since our computation above shows $\sigma(P\sub{-2k}) = 0$.
+The main thrust of our analysis will be the following: we will construct a family of Seifert surfaces $F_n$ for $P_n$ which yield Seifert forms $A_n$.
 We will be able to give a general formula for the matrix $A_n$ and deduce a general formula for the symmetrized Alexander polynomial $\Delta_{n}(t)$ of the knot $P_n$.
 The Levine-Tristram signature is known to change exactly at those complex numbers on the unit circle where the symmetrized Alexander polynomial passes through zero.
-We will show explicitly that $\Delta_1(t) >0$ for all $t \in \sphere1 \subset \C$ and therefore $\sigma(Q,\omega) \equiv 0$ (recall $Q := P_1$).
-Since $\sigma(-,\omega)$ is a compatible invariant for fixed root of unity $\omega$, it will suffice to show that there exists a root of unity $\omega_n$ depending on $n$ such that $\sigma(Q_n,\omega_n) \ne 0$.
-We know that the symmetrized Alexander polynomial of any knot has evaluates to $+1$ at $t=+1$, and we will show that for any $n>1$ there is a value on the unit circle at which $\Delta_n(t)$ is negative.
-This shows that $\Delta_{n+1}(t)$ must pass through zero somewhere on the unit circle and so there is some $\omega_n$ such that $\sigma(Q_n, \omega_n) \ne 0$ for any fixed $n > 0$.
-This means that the pair $(Q,\sigma(-,\omega_n))$ satisfies the hypotheses of \autoref{thm:highcxtyconstruction}.
+We will show that for any $n \in \Z$, $\Delta_n(t)$ attains both positive and negative values on $\sphere1 \subset \C$.
+It then follows from the intermediate value theorem that there is some $t_n \in \sphere1$ which depends on $n$ where $\half\sigma(P_n,t_n) \ne 0$.
+Since $P_n$ bounds an obvious immersed, ribbon, genus-one surface in $\sphere3$, it follows that $\half\sigma(P_n,t_n) = \pm 1$ and the proof of \autoref{thm:main} follows exactly as the proof of \autoref{prop:oddcase} does above.